 Car safety seats (CSSs) now are commonly used when parents travel with kids by car.
 In the US, all 50 states have laws that mandate CSS use for young children.

 In Australia, the government makes specific regulations on CSS use for children at different ages.
 CSSs can protect children in car crashes effectively (e.g., reducing death risk by 71% in infants aged < 1 year).

 However, many people may misuse it easily and hence increase the risk of child injury.

-In a study recently published in the Journal of Pediatrics, researchers examined ratio of CSS misuse at hospital discharge after a baby is born, the potential risk factors, and the protective factors.
+In a study published in the Journal of Pediatrics, researchers examined the ratio of CSS misuse at hospital discharge after a baby is born, the potential risk factors, and the protective factors.

 Researchers randomly selected 291 mother-baby pairs from the newborn unit at the Oregon Health and Science University Hospital.

 The moms completed a survey about their CSS experiences, and then they positioned the newborn infant in the CSS and installed the CSS in their car.